vinaylakkam/jirem/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # To update Chrome Extension
-After running the server with `ng serve` open the url and goto developer console and take files included in index.html files and put in chromeX folder.
+Open `http://localhost:4200/`, goto developer console and take files included in index.html and place in chromeX folder.